RaminHAL9001/Dao-examples/README.md

 # Dao Example Programs
 Copyright (C) 2008-2015, Ramin Honary, all rights reserved.

-## Example programs demonstrating how to use the Dao package
+### Example programs demonstrating how to use the Dao package.

 Dao is a Haskell package providing an Embedded Domain Specific Language for natural language understanding and artificial